How is IICF responding to the COVID-19 Pandemic and how is it affecting volunteerism?

 IICF welcomes all nonprofit organizations to post their volunteer projects on the IICF Volunteer website.
 Simply create a nonprofit account on the IICF Volunteer website at volunteer.iicf.org, log in and then begin submitting volunteer projects.
 After you submit a volunteer project, the project will be reviewed by the IICF team and responded to within 48 hours.
 Your project will either be approved and published on the IICF Volunteer website, where volunteers can begin signing up to participate, or a member of the IICF team will contact you with any questions or additional information needed to complete your volunteer project submission.

 As a nonprofit organization, can we request donations?

 IICF asks that any donations requested by a nonprofit organization be used to cover the cost of supplies for the volunteer project.
 For example, if volunteers are being asked to paint walls at a school, please only request donations to cover the cost of paint and painting supplies and specify this in your project proposal.

 As a nonprofit organization, what if I need to remove a volunteer project that has already been published?

 To remove a published project, please log into your nonprofit account and follow the steps to manage your volunteer projects.
 You can also contact your regional IICF team to discuss or remove a project.

 Are there additional resources available for volunteers and nonprofit organizations?

-Yes, many resources and helpful tips can be found on the IICF Week of Giving website at weekofgiving.iicf.org, including: Nonprofit Website Guide, Volunteer Team Leader Website Guide, Week of Giving flyer, Volunteer Project Template flyer, Communications and Outreach materials, Volunteer Service Reporting Guide and much more.
+Yes, many resources and helpful tips can be found on the IICF Volunteer website at volunteer.iicf.org, including: Nonprofit Website Guide, Volunteer Team Leader Website Guide, Week of Giving flyer, Volunteer Project Template flyer, Communications and Outreach materials and more.